birdman093/z-guess/README.md

-# Beat the Zestimate!
+# Z-Guess: Beat the Zestimate!

-Website allows users to track and input house price estimates based on when a house is listed on Zillow and then compare that estimate against the final sale price, while tracking the results in the form of a “score” amongst users.
+Z-Guess tracks user house sell-price estimates for house listings on Zillow and generates a score based on "closeness" to the final sale price.
+Z-Guess utilizes the RapidAPI Zillow.com API, and stores data in a PostgreSQL database.
+Created as part of Software Development I at Oregon State University.

 ## Technologies
 ```
-FrontEnd: React.js, html, css
+FrontEnd: React.js, HTML/CSS
 BackEnd: Node.js
-DataBase: MySQL
+DataBase: PostgresSQL (switched from MySQL)
+Cloud: Railway (Postgres)
 ```

 ## Screen shots from 08/08/22 Final Presentation